How we are different

-In the Autumn of 1987, Sir Alec Reed returned from his first visit to Ethiopia.
-He saw what many people might expect - widespread hardship, suffering and poverty.
-He also saw passion, knowledge and ambition.
+In the autumn of 1987, Sir Alec Reed returned from his first visit to Ethiopia.
+He saw what many people might expect - widespread hardship, suffering and poverty – but he also saw passion, knowledge, and ambition.

 Ethiopiaid came to life in 1989.
 He knew that it would take something simple to make a huge difference to the lives of many people.
 Starting with an investment of £1m, he created a platform for years of change.
 Ethiopiaid has grown without losing sight of its relatively humble beginnings.
-Using a small number of hardworking staff and a donated office space, this £1m has grown into more than £30m in partner donations over 25 successful years.
-To find out more about Ethiopiaid's achievements over its 25 years please click here.
+Using a small number of hardworking staff and a donated office space, this £1m has grown into more than £30m in partner donations over 28 successful years.

-In 2011, Sir Alec received a knighthood for his services to charity.
-Cheshire Children's Services sent him a special thank you...
+In 2011, Sir Alec received a knighthood for his services to charity, and Cheshire Children's Services sent him a special thank you...

 You can support Sir Alec and his team by making a donation here.